-A teaching module was designed by Blonder 25, for ninth grade students in the context of teaching chemistry.
-The teaching module consists of several teaching methods that aim to engage students, make learning more interesting and motivated.
-It includes, game-based learning 26, visualization and multimedia 27-29, learning with movies 30-31, learning with simulations 32, and learning with models 33.
-The designed teaching module aims to teach two basic nanotechnology concepts.
-It incorporates the different teaching methods in which students were able to learn about size and scale, and surface-area to volume ratio.
+A teaching module was designed by Blonder for ninth grade students to teach chemistry.25 The teaching module consists of several teaching methods that aim to engage students and make the learned concepts more interesting and motivational.
+The module includes game-based learning; visualization and multimedia; learning with movies; learning with simulations; and learning with models.26-33 Blonder’s teaching module aims to teach two basic nanotechnology concepts.
+It incorporates different teaching methods where students can learn about (i) size and scale and (ii) surface area to volume ratio.

-The proposed teaching module is considered very useful for middle school teachers in which they expose students to basic aspects of nanoscience and nanotechnology by using various teaching methods in which the students are very active.
-The final stage of the module is attributed to applications of nanostructured materials and its relevance to our daily life.
+The proposed teaching module can be useful for middle school teachers in order to expose students to basic aspects of nanoscience and nanotechnology.
+The various teaching methods in this module keep students engaged.
+The final stage of the module consists of teaching the relevance of nanostructured materials to our daily life.
 According to Blonder, the following topics are addressed:

 Introduction to nanotechnology